lightningWhite/WeatherAndEMFSensingStation/readme.md

-The gain used by the sensor for the antennae is 10 (configurable in the sensor settings, but the forum recommends to leave it at 10 unless using some sort of external antennea).
+The gain used by the sensor for the antennae is 10 (configurable in the sensor settings, but the forum recommends to leave it at 10 unless using some sort of external antenna).
 The distance can be calculated when D when a Power Density is reported, however, this distance seems to change for different readings, so it's unclear what's being used for the distance in the equation.
 Pout is probably the rfwatts reading.